fadhlanhrts/alpha/Readme.txt

-This project serves as part of my technical interview process for fintax
+This project serves as part of my technical interview process for Fintax

 To use this project
 1. Download all the files (mainly Client and Server files) and move them into the same folder or directory